echoes22/FunBot/README.md

-# TrollBot
+# FunBot

-Trollbot is a simple discord bot made using the Discord API and hosted on Replit.
+FunBot is a simple discord bot made using the Discord API and hosted on Replit.

 Its purpose is to mess with your friends, by selecting a target and moving everyone in the voice channel when the target joins.